amenti4k/amenti4k.github.io/_posts/2025-08-12-stagehand-browser-automation-production.md

 ## The Human-in-the-Loop Pattern

-Here's the dirty secret about AI automation: it's not about replacing humans, it's about amplifying them.
 When the AI gets confused, we escalate:

 ```typescript
 if (confidence < 0.9) {